coreproject-moe/CoreProject/README.md

 # Looking for contributors.

 The project is at it's infancy.
-Anyone willing to contribute is welcome.
+Pull requests are welcomed.